 Shares, cryptocurrency and SMSFs

 Author and chartered accountant Dr Adrian Raftery, a.k.a.
-‘Mr Taxman’, said if you were a share market or cryptocurrency investor, you could reduce your tax by using your SMSF.
+'Mr Taxman', said if you're a share market or cryptocurrency investor, you may be able to reduce your tax using your SMSF.

-“If you made a nice capital gain then you can reduce Capital Gains Tax (CGT) by selling any non-performing shares or crypto that you may be currently holding.
+"If you made a nice capital gain then you can reduce Capital Gains Tax (CGT) by selling any non-performing shares or crypto that you may be currently holding," Dr Raftery told Savings.com.au in 2021.

 "Any unrealised gains should be sold after 1 July to defer tax for another year.
 And remember that if you hold shares or crypto for more than 12 months you reduce CGT by a third in an SMSF.